keyndroid/LibUtilityMaster/README.md

 LibUtilityMaster library that works with jitpack.io.

-Add it to your build.gradle with:
+Add it to your project level build.gradle with:
 ```gradle
 allprojects {
     repositories {